amardeep2006/camunda-okta-oidc-sso/README.md

 ![img_5.png](img/img_5.png)

-Go To Claims Tab and create 2 claims with name "**camunda-groups**"  one for ID and one for access
+Go To Claims Tab and create 2 claims with name "**camunda-groups**"  one for ID and one for access It may not be required for enterprise setup.
 ![img_7.png](img/img_7.png)

 ![img_8.png](img/img_8.png)